TibFinance/TibDotNetSdk/README.md

 ```

 ### Provinces / States enumeration
-To see the full table of Country states Enumeration Go [Here](./Documentation/CountryandStateEnum.md)
+To see the full ProvinceStateIdEnum Go [Here](./Documentation/CountryandStateEnum.md)

 ### TransferDirectionEnum
 ```